Power & Benefits of Sunstone:

 Sunstone is a joy-inspiring gemstone that instills positivity and happiness into your life.
 Much like the sun, this stone is often yellow to orange in color sometimes with gold flecks in it that make it sparkle.
 It’s also always been regarded as a stone of good luck, abundance, and longevity.
 Sunstone fuels you with energy and strength when you need it most.

-Emotional Energy Properties: Helps lift depression, fear and stress.
-Sunstone aids when recovering from abandonment and taken advantage of.
-Relieves feelings of failure, allowing you to accept that mistakes are part of learning.
-Instills self-confidence and self-worth as well as optimism.
+It helps lift depression, fear, and stress.
+Sunstone aids when recovering from abandonment and being taken advantage of.
+It relieves feelings of failure, allowing you to accept that mistakes are part of learning.
+It instills self-confidence and self-worth as well as optimism.

-Chakras: Related to the Crown chakra, the Sacral chakra and the Solar Plexus chakra.
+Crown Chakra, Sacral Chakra, and the Solar Plexus Chakra.

-Variations, Rarity and Value: Pale yellow sunstone can cost only a few dollars per carat up to $20 per carat if they are custom cut.
-The pink and tan coloured stones can cost up to $50 per carat.
+Pale yellow Sunstone can cost only a few dollars per carat up to $20 per carat if they are custom cut.
+The pink and tan-colored stones can cost up to $50 per carat.
 Opaque stones are pricier.
-Green, deep pink, and red sunstones, or stones with multiple colours will range from $50 to $300 per carat.
-The rarest sunstones are green and can cost even more than the largest red sunstones which go for up to $1,700 per carat.
-The inclusions of hematite or goethite are what gives this stone it’s bright glimmer.
+Green, deep pink, and red sunstones, or stones with multiple colors will range from $50 to $300 per carat.
+The rarest Sunstones are green and can cost even more than the largest red Sunstones which go for up to $1,700 per carat.
+The inclusions of hematite or goethite are what give this stone a bright glimmer.

-How to use it: Charge sunstone in the sun and use it outside in the sun for the best effects.
+Charge Sunstone underneath the sun and use it outside in the sun for the best effects.
 Hold the stone in mediation or wear it to bring joy into your life and to ease depression or anxiety.